Courses

 $6.66 / month(save 48%)(All Plans)

 Avast SecureLine VPN and ExpressVPN are providers on different ends of the VPN spectrum.
-The former is minimalistic, whereas the latter offers the bells and whistles of a top-tier service and is our pick for the best VPN overall.
+The former is minimalistic, whereas the latter offers the bells and whistles of a top-tier service and is one of the contenders for the overall best VPN.
 We’ll break down everything you need to know about the two in this Avast VPN vs ExpressVPN comparison.

-ExpressVPN’s only shortcoming is that it’s pricey, and if you’re on a tight budget, Avast VPN can be appealing — if you’re willing to ignore its history of data sharing and breaches.
+One of ExpressVPN’s few shortcoming is that it’s pricey, and if you’re on a tight budget, Avast VPN can be appealing — if you’re willing to ignore its history of data sharing and breaches.
 Don’t make the decision uninformed, though.
 Read our full guide to learn how the VPN providers stack against each other in security, streaming, privacy, speed and other categories.

 • 10/02/2023 Facts checked